digbmc/cwd-toolkit/_projects/03_adding-content.md

 ![Example teaser image]({{ "/assets/images/example-teaser.jpg" | relative_url }})

 **category**:
-- adds project as to be visible on the home page often seen as
+- makes project to be visible on the home page using "spotlight"
 ```
 category: "spotlight"
 ```